-In our opinion, based on our audit, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as at December 31, 2020 and 2019 and the results of its operations, changes in equity and cash flows for each of the two years in the period ended December 31, 2019, in conformity with International Financial Reporting Standards (IFRS) and in accordance with the disclosure requirements of the Commissioner of Capital Markets, Insurance and Savings under the Control of Financial Services (Insurance) Law, 1981.
+In our opinion, based on our audit, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as at December 31, 2021 and 2020 and the results of its operations, changes in equity and cash flows for each of the three years in the period ended December 31, 2021, in conformity with International Financial Reporting Standards (IFRS) and in accordance with the disclosure requirements of the Commissioner of Capital Markets, Insurance and Savings under the Control of Financial Services (Insurance) Law, 1981.

-Without qualifying our opinion, we hereby draw attention to Note 31 to the financial statements, regarding the exposure to contingent liabilities.
+Without qualifying our opinion, we hereby draw attention to Note 30 to the financial statements, regarding the exposure to contingent liabilities.

-We have also audited in accordance with the standards of the Public Company Accounting Oversight Board (PCAOB) of the United States on auditing internal control over financial reporting as adopted by the Institute of Certified Public Accountants in Israel, the internal control over financial reporting of the Company as at December 31, 2020, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and our report dated March 22, 2021 expressed an unqualified opinion on the effectiveness of internal control over financial reporting.
+We have also audited, in accordance with Auditing Standard (Israel) 911 of the Institute of Certified Public Accountants in Israel - "Audit of Components of Internal Control Over Financial Reporting", components of the internal control over financial reporting of the Company as at December 31, 2021, and our report dated March 22, 2022 expressed an unqualified opinion on the effectiveness of internal control over financial reporting in the Company.